-- GR.1.5b.3.1 At least thirty (30) days prior to the Annual Meeting or other deadline for voting, the Association will mail to prime members, by first-class mail, the ballots, along with two (2) pre-addressed envelopes.
-A notice will also be sent with instructions on and deadlines for the return of ballots - GR.1.5b.3.2 The ballot will not identify the voter by name, address, lot, parcel number or unit number. - GR.1.5b.3.3 For election of Directors the ballot will contain the names of any candidates known to the Association at the time the ballot is mailed and blank lines for candidates nominated from the floor. - GR.1.5b.3.4 The ballot itself is not signed by the voter but is inserted into a sealed, preaddressed (to the Inspectors) envelope (Envelope #1). - GR.1.5b.3.5 The sealed Envelope #1 is then inserted by the voter into a second pre-addressed (to the Inspectors) envelope (Envelope #2) which should then be sealed.
-In the upper left-hand corner of Envelope #2, the prime member shall sign his or her name, indicate the address or other identifying account/unit/lot number that entitles him or her to vote.
-Envelope #2 may be mailed or delivered by hand to the pre-addressed address specified on the envelope. - GR.1.5b.3.6 The owners of multiple properties must submit separate ballot envelopes (#1 and #2) for each property. - GR.1.5b.3.7 The member may request a receipt for hand delivery of the sealed Envelope #2 to the location selected by the Inspectors.
-Any member desiring a receipt for mail delivery should send the ballot by certified mail, return receipt requested, to the location selected by the Inspectors. - GR.1.5b.3.8 Only the Association's ballots in the form which are sent out to the membership by the Association or are provided by the Association at the membership meeting will be accepted by the Inspectors
+- a.
+The written secret ballot will not identify the voter by name, address, lot, parcel number or unit number. - b.
+For election of Directors the written secret ballot will contain the names of any candidates known to the Association at the time the ballot is mailed. - c.
+The ballot itself is not signed by the voter but is inserted into a sealed, preaddressed (to the Inspectors) envelope (Envelope #1). - d.
+The sealed Envelope #1 is then inserted by the voter into a second preaddressed (to the Inspectors) envelope (Envelope #2) which should then be sealed.
+In the upper left-hand corner of Envelope #2, the Member shall sign their name, indicate the address or other identifying account/unit/lot number that entitles them to vote.
+Envelope #2 may be mailed or delivered by hand to the pre-addressed address specified on the envelope. - e.
+Members owning multiple Lots must submit separate ballot envelopes (#1 and #2) for each Lot. - f.
+The member may request a receipt for hand delivery of the sealed Envelope #2 to the location selected by the Inspectors.
+Any member desiring a receipt for mail delivery should send the ballot by certified mail, return receipt requested, to the location selected by the Inspectors. - GR.1.5b.3.3 Only the Association's ballots in the form which are sent out to the membership by the Association or are provided by the Association at the membership meeting will be accepted by the Inspectors. - GR.1.5b.4 Electronic Secret Ballot Procedures.
+When a vote of the Members is conducted using electronic secret ballots, the ballots shall be distributed a minimum of thirty 30 days prior to the deadline for voting, and the following shall apply: